TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 ??? info "Audio Channels - [CLICK TO EXPAND]"

-    Personally I wouldn't add the audio channels Custom Formats being you could limit yourself in the amount of releases you're able to get.
-Only use this if you got specific reasons that you need them.
+    Elsewhere in the guide, you will find a separate group of custom formats called `Audio Channels`.
+These will match the number of audio channels in a release, for example 2.0 (stereo) or 5.1/7.1 (surround sound).
+Personally I wouldn't add the audio channels Custom Formats as you could limit yourself in the amount of releases you're able to get.
+Only use them if you have a specific need for them.

     Using it with any kind of Remuxes Quality Profile is useless in my opinion being that 99% of all remuxes are multi audio anyway.
-You can get better scores using the `Audio Advanced` Custom Formats.
+You can get better scores just using the `Audio Advanced` Custom Formats.

 ### Avoid using the x264/x265 Custom Format